 The travel case included with the Genius Pro 8000 is branded and can be considered smart.
-Rather than a cheap yet functional piece of moulded plastic, the travel case here is much more capable.
+Rather than a cheap yet functional piece of molded plastic, the travel case here is much more capable.

-Larger than I expected the case is well designed and colour matched to the brush.
+Larger than I expected the case is well designed and color matched to the brush.
 Soft touch material all round, a large plastic release button to open it up with gloss plastic end caps to the case.

 In the box comes a multi-voltage (100-240v) power adapter which connects to the proprietary port on the case and charges the Genius Pro 8000.

 Connect the USB charge cable for your smartphone to it and you can not only charge the brush but your phone too, when the mains power adapter is connected to the case.